Interrogative Sentences: A Complete Guide, Structure + Examples

 Types of interrogative sentences

-Among in different types of sentences, the interrogative sentences are further divided into:
+Among in different sentence types, the interrogative sentences are further divided into:

 1. Yes/No questions